nesi/agdr-validator/README.md

 - output will be appended to `AGDR99999_validation_report_YYYY-MM-DD.txt` by default with YYYY-MM-DD being the date when the output was created
 - you may specify a desired output filename with -o
+- the version of the validator is displayed.
+Any issue with the validator, please report the version number

 example2:
 `agdrvalidator -t -p AGDR00051 -s test/data/AGDR_Metadata_Venenivibrio.xlsx`